-At Midland Health, you can have a private mammogram scan at our Birmingham clinic and with the support of our friendly team, you will receive expert advice throughout the whole process.
+At Midland Health, you can have a private consultation at our Birmingham clinic and with the support of our friendly team, you will receive expert advice throughout the whole process.
+We can provide a mammogram scan referral to a one-stop breast clinic at one of our partner hospitals.

 A mammogram scans the breast and surrounding tissues for any changes or potential growths.
 It is the best way to detect small cancers as early as possible, so they can be effectively treated.
 The test uses X-rays that are able to find cancers that would be otherwise impossible to feel.